canonical/lxd/doc/api-extensions.md

 ## `metrics_cpu_effective_total`
 This introduces a new `lxd_cpu_effective_total` metric to the `/1.0/metrics` API.
 It reports the total number of effective CPUs.

+## `projects_networks_restricted_access`

+Adds the `restricted.networks.access` project configuration key to indicate (as a comma-delimited list) which networks can be accessed inside the project.
+If not specified, all networks are accessible (assuming it is also allowed by the `restricted.devices.nic` setting, described below).

+This also introduces a change whereby network access is controlled by the project's `restricted.devices.nic` setting:

+* If `restricted.devices.nic` is set to `managed` (the default if not specified), only managed networks are accessible.
+* If `restricted.devices.nic` is set to `allow`, all networks are accessible (dependent on the `restricted.networks.access` setting).
+* If `restricted.devices.nic` is set to `block`, no networks are accessible.